Wagner Group: Ukraine

+Crimea annexation and War in Donbas

 Wagner PMCs were first active in February 2014 in Crimea during Russia's 2014 annexation of the peninsula where they operated in line with regular Russian army units, disarmed the Ukrainian Army and took control over facilities.
 The takeover of Crimea was almost bloodless.
 The PMCs, along with the regular soldiers, were called "polite people" at the time due to their well-mannered behavior.
 They kept to themselves, carried weapons that were not loaded, and mostly made no effort to interfere with civilian life.
 Another name for them was "little green men" since they were masked, wearing unmarked green army uniforms and their origin was initially unknown.

 After the takeover of Crimea, some 300 PMCs went to the Donbas region of eastern Ukraine where a conflict started between Ukrainian government and pro-Russian forces.
 With their help, the pro-Russian forces were able to destabilize government security forces in the region, immobilize operations of local government institutions, seize ammunition stores and take control of towns.
 The PMCs conducted sneak attacks, reconnaissance, intelligence-gathering and accompanied VIPs.
 The Wagner Group PMCs reportedly took part in the June 2014 Il-76 airplane shoot-down at Luhansk International Airport and the early 2015 Battle of Debaltseve, which involved one of the heaviest artillery bombardments in recent history, as well as reportedly hundreds of regular Russian soldiers.